meavicisprod/mvp-the-pits/content/infoPages/2021-01-27-about-the-pits.md

 "(It's) the Pits" was born straight out of the ashes of this loss.

 ## Goals
-The project will be led by a coalition of MVP members and partner artists/community supporters, who will work with folks from the Toronto skate community to execute the following three goals:
+The project will be led by a coalition of MVP members and partner artists/community supporters, who will work with participants from the Toronto skate community to execute the following three goals:

 1. Through reclaiming the Sid Smith ice rink, demonstrate the intensity of the Toronto skate community’s love/need of the former Christie Pits Skatepark;

-2. Guide participants in learning about Collective Creation, improv and acting, teaching the art of crafting narratives rather than to passively accept (typically) negative accounts of what it means to be a skater and/or an artist;
+2. Guide participants in learning about Collective Creation, improv and acting, teaching the art of crafting narratives rather than to passively accept (typically) negative accounts of what it means to be a skater and/or an artist.
+MVP will work with the actors to create a short film as a testament to their new skills and as a permanent homage to Christie;

 3. Invite non-skaters to participate in a dialogue about the importance of skate culture within the urban landscape by publicly displaying interactive co-created skate sculptures.
-The co-construction process will convey the skate community’s diverse range of artistic sensibilities, but its united grief over the loss of Christie Skatepark.
+The co-construction process will convey the skate community’s diverse range of artistic sensibilities, but its united grief over the loss of Christie Pits Skatepark.

+### Reclaiming Space

+### (It's) the Pits - the Film

-## (It's) the Pits
+### (It's) the Pits - the Installation